ilkkamtk/JavaScript-english/apit-ajax.md

 ```

 ## [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
 Fetch is a promise-based way to make Ajax applications.
-Compared to the original [XMLHTTPRequest object] (https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), Fetch is more powerful, more flexible, and simpler in larger applications because it does not have to deal with so-called callback hell and handling errors is easier.
+Compared to the original [XMLHTTPRequest object](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), Fetch is more powerful, more flexible, and simpler in larger applications because it does not have to deal with so-called callback hell and handling errors is easier.
 Same image search example as before, now implemented with the older syntax of fetch() function:
 ```html
 <figure>
     <img>